Updated on April 13th, 2021

 Most people have heard of meth and crystal meth, but do you know the differences between the two and the risks involved with using?
+Additionally, when it comes to coping with crystal meth withdrawal, knowing what to expect and the signs of meth withdrawal can be helpful to get through it.
 In this blog, we’ll take a closer look at crystal meth, the harmful side effects of crystal meth use, and some of the top signs of crystal meth use.

 What is Methamphetamine (Meth)?